POST TRAUMATIC STRESS

 They said the arteries under the ears look like they had never been

-There is an important lesson from the experiences of these veterans and
+There is an important lesson from the experiences of these veterans &

-exposed to severe stress and malnutrition for a long enough
+exposed to severe stress & malnutrition for a long enough period

-period of time will develop a permanent need for large amounts of this
+of time will develop a permanent need for large amounts of this vitamin

-starvation, malnutrition and brutality is reproducing the conditions
+combination of starvation, malnutrition & brutality is reproducing the conditions

 suffered by the veterans.

-Those who survive will be permanently damaged biochemically, and will
+Those who survive will be permanently damaged biochemically, & will

-remain a burden to themselves and to the community where they live.
+remain a burden to themselves & to the community where they live.
 Will

 society have the good sense to help them recover by making this vitamin